 \subsubsection{Weight balanced directed graphs}

-First of all, we consider weight balanced directed graphs introduced in subsection \ref{subsec: Weight balanced directed graph}.
-The following theorem shows that the effective resistance of weight balanced directed graphs can be calculated by the similar formula as the undirected cases. \begin{theorem}[\textit{Effective Resistance of Weight Balanced Directed Graph}] Let $\G = ([n], \E, \A)$ be a weight balanced directed graph and let $\mathcal{L}$ be the corresponding loop-less Laplacian matrix.
-Then, the effective resistance from node $a$ to node $b$ in $\G$ is
+First, we consider the weight balanced directed graphs introduced in Subsection \ref{subsec: Weight balanced directed graph}.
+The following theorem shows that the effective resistance of strongly connected weight balanced directed graphs can be calculated using a formula similar to that applied to undirected cases. \begin{theorem}[\textit{Effective Resistance of Weight Balanced Directed Graph}] Let $\G = ([n], \E, \A)$ be a strongly connected weight balanced directed graph and let $\mathcal{L}$ be the corresponding loop-less Laplacian matrix.
+Subsequently, the effective resistance from node $a$ to node $b$ in $\G$ is